Gotos/CuteCapture/README.md

 # What is Cute 3DS Capture?

-Cute 3DS Capture is a 3DS capturing software for linux (and possibly Mac OS X, although this is not yet tested).
+Cute 3DS Capture (C3C) is a 3DS capturing software for linux and Mac OS X for use with the capture boards by [3dscapture.com](http://3dscapture.com).
 It is written in C++ and uses [SFML](http://www.sfml-dev.org/).

 # How to compile